 - Reengineering Database Systems for Fast SSDs, supported by NSF 1219125

-query optimization and transaction processing in
+It primarily covers query processing, query optimization and transaction processing in relational database management systems.

 Imagine a powerful computer that behaves as a human.
 Is it conscious?
 Imagine a computer

 simulating a universe.
 Could it be our universe?
 If so, is God … a programmer?!

 Ranging from Plato, Descartes and classic sci-fi movies to readings on the singularity,